mlytics/mly-stream-sdk-guide/Web SDK/Knowledge/SDK service worker deployment/README.md

 # Preparation

-Please ensure that you have the permission to deploy the Service Worker script under a static file proxy like nginx server and your video website must be configured to be accessed via **HTTPS**.
+Please ensure that you have the permission to deploy the Service Worker script under a static file proxy like NGINX server and your video website must be configured to be accessed via **HTTPS**.
 Additionally, please note that the deployment example below will use HLS as a streaming media communication protocol.

 # Deployment